Skip to content [s] Site map [3] Home [1]

 Achievements

-Working with a small staff and limited facilities, the Foundation was the first to develop and apply many cancer treatments now recognized as the “treatment of choice.”
+Working with a small staff and limited facilities, the Foundation was the first to develop and apply many cancer therapies now recognized as the “treatment of choice.”

 • In 1970, Dr. Stehlin became one of the first two surgeons in North America to treat breast cancer with breast conserving surgery involving partial mastectomy (lumpectomy) and radiation rather than radical mastectomy.